— ◆ —

 Project Brief

 Your compiled intake notes formatted for Claude.
 Copy everything below and paste it as the first message in a new Claude Project for this client.
-Phase 1 begins immediately.

-Click Generate Brief to compile your notes into a formatted Project Brief.
+Click Generate Brief to compile your notes.

 Copied ✓